JrVerbiest/jrverbiest.github.io/README.md

 - **Product Generation Engineer** @ NMDG, Leuven, Belgium - Full-time

-  Responsible for: translation of prototype to a product;
+  Responsible for translation of prototype to a product;

   Comprising: